willcodeforfoo/kevinmarsh.com/_posts/2015-04-24-friday-link-review.md

 * [egghead.io - Learn professional JavaScript tools with Tutorial Videos & Training @eggheadio](https://egghead.io/)
 * [Theme Afterglow - A minimal dark Theme for Sublime Text 2 and 3](http://yabatadesign.github.io/afterglow-theme/)
 * [Panic Blog » Firewatch Demo Day at GDC](http://www.panic.com/blog/firewatch-demo-day-at-gdc/) - This looks like a neat game
-* [Disney's $1 Billion Bet on a Magical Wristband | WIRED](http://www.wired.com/2015/03/disney-magicband/) - "If you want to imagine how the world will look in just a few years, once our cell phones become the keepers of both our money and identity, skip Silicon Valley and book a ticket to Orlando.
+* [Disney's $1 Billion Bet on a Magical Wristband](http://www.wired.com/2015/03/disney-magicband/) - "If you want to imagine how the world will look in just a few years, once our cell phones become the keepers of both our money and identity, skip Silicon Valley and book a ticket to Orlando.
 Go to Disney World."
 * [OutlineEdit](http://outlineedit.com/)
 * [How we upgrade a live data center - Server Fault Blog](http://blog.serverfault.com/2015/03/05/how-we-upgrade-a-live-data-center/)
 * [OS X Screencast to animated GIF](https://gist.github.com/dergachev/4627207) - Convert videos to gifs